DiarmuidSheeran/Personal-Profile/README.md

   * [Content](#Content)
   * [Media](#Media)

 ## Features
 ### Navigation
 * Positioned in the center at the top of the page in the header: Diarmuid Sheeran provides a link to the home page.
 * This Logo also outlines to the user my name and what languages i am currently studying with the additions of the font awesome symbols of HTML, CSS, Javascript and Python.
-* Underneath that is a navigation bar positioned in the center of the page with three seperate links to the home page, a cv download page and a feedback form page.
+* Underneath that is a navigation bar positioned in the center of the page with five seperate links to the home page, a cv download page and a feedback form page, a contact me page and a skills page.

 ![picture of header navigation](documentation/navigation.jpg)